moscajs/aedes/README.md

 <a name="authorizePublish"></a>
 ### instance.authorizePublish(client, packet, done(err))

 It will be called when a client publishes a message.
-Ovverride to supply custom authorization logic.
+Override to supply custom authorization logic.

 ```js